-The title of this book, Arcana-dipika, means "the lamp that illuminates arcana."
-The term arcana signifies honour or worship.
-As one of the the nine processes of devotional service it refers to worshiping the deity form of the Lord.
-Arcana-dipika teaches us how this service is performed and how to please the Lord through this process of worship.
-By the mercy of Sri Caitanya Mahaprabhu; the six Gosvamis and other contemporary followers of Sriman Mahaprabhu; and more recently Srila Bhaktivedanta Svami Maharaja the process of deity worship, which is the authentic method of approaching Sri Bhagavan, has been successfully introduced to the entire world.
+Arcana-dipika means “the lamp that illuminates arcana”.
+The term arcana signifies honour, or worship.
+As one of the nine processes of devotional service it refers to worshipping the deity form of the Lord.
+Arcana-dipika teaches us how to perform this service and thus please the Lord through this process of worship.
+It contains the exact details of worship, waking, bathing and feeding the Lord, and putting Him to rest at night.
+It also includes exact details of the rules and regulations for brahminical cleanliness – all to help us develop pure bhakti.

 By BV Tridandi Svami (based on Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja's teachings)

 This popular booklet, based on the teachings of Jaiva-dharma, outlines three distinct paths that people follow in order to achieve happiness in life.
 The third is the positive principle in life, the force of pure love.
 That force is far beyond material enjoyment and higher than impersonal liberation.
 It is such a powerful force that it can ultimately transport one to the spiritual world, a realm in which only sweet love and harmony exist.